Heldur Harry Põlda – boy soprano

 Arvo Pärt – piano

 CD single + manuscript of the score.
 Dedicated to Benedictus PP XVI.
 Limited Edition − numbered and signed by the composer.
-Brand new!
-Presentation on August 23rd at 4 pm in Katariina Church, Tallinn.
+First presentation on August 23rd, 2011 in Katariina Church, Tallinn, Estonia.

 |1||Vater unser / Paternoster / Our Father / Meieisapalve||3:01|

 Heldur Harry Põlda – boy soprano; Arvo Pärt – piano

 Special thanks to Nora Pärt and Zoja Hertz

 Vater unser, fragment, 2 min 7 sec, mp3, 320 Kbps

 Vater unser im Himmel, geheiligt werde Dein Name.